AdaCore/training_material/courses/fundamentals_of_ada/adv_060_discriminated_record_types.rst

 Discriminant in Ada Variant Records
 -------------------------------------

-* Variant record type contains a special field (*discriminant*) whose value indicates which variant is present
+* Variant record type contains a special :dfn:`discriminant` component

+    - Value indicates which :dfn:`variant` is present

-* When a field in a variant is selected, run-time check ensures that discriminant value is consistent with the selection
+* When a component in a variant is selected, run-time check ensures that discriminant value is consistent with the selection

    + If you could store into `Pubs` but read `GPA`, type safety would not be guaranteed

 * Ada prevents this type of access

-   + Discriminant (Tag) established when object of type Person created
+   + Discriminant (`Group`) established when object of type Person created
-   + Run-time check verifies that field selected from variant is consistent with discriminant value
+   + Run-time check verifies that component selected from variant is consistent with discriminant value

       * Constraint_Error raised if the check fails

-* Can only read discriminant (as any other field), not write
+* Can only read discriminant (as any other component), not write

       * Aggregate assignment is allowed